René Henry Gracida: Bishop of Corpus Christi

-On May 19, 1983 Pope John Paul II appointed Gracida as the bishop of Corpus Christi.
+On May 19, 1983, Pope John Paul II appointed Gracida as the bishop of Corpus Christi.
 He was installed on July 11, 1983.
 In 1985, he was named the Grand Prior of the newly-created Southwestern USA Lieutenancy of the Equestrian Order of the Holy Sepulchre of Jerusalem.

 Gracida and the diocese were sued in 1988 by a couple who claimed that Reverend John J. Feminelli, a diocese priest, had engaged in private "wrestling matches" with their teenage son.
 The couple claimed that diocese officials slandered the boy, prompting him to recant his testimony in a court case.
 In 2019, Feminelli was listed with other priests in the diocese with credible allegations of sexual abuse of minors.

 In June 1990, Gracida excommunicated two parishioners who were providing legal abortion services for women, citing canon law.
 They were Rachel Vargas, a women's health clinic director, and Dr. Eduardo Aquino, an obstetrician.
 In an interview, Aquino noted that he had recently won a $800,000 legal settlement against the anti-abortion group South Texas for Life, whose protestors had been picketing his house.
 Vargas said ran her clinic for eight years without receiving any notices from Gracida until she was interviewed on local television.

-Retirement and later life
+Retirement, later life and death

 John Paul II accepted Gracida's resignation as bishop of Corpus Christi on April 1, 1997.
 In 2017, Gracida posted on his blog and publicly signed a "Filial Correction" of Pope Francis, being the first bishop to sign the document.
 In 2020, Gracida visited a restaurant in Sinton with actor Mel Gibson, a sedevacantist traditionalist Catholic.

 Following Gracida's tenure as bishop of the Diocese of Corpus Christi, that diocese in 2019 released a list of priests credibly accused of sexual abuse, much of which occurred while Gracida was bishop there.
-Gracida turned 100 on June 9, 2023.
+Gracida turned 100 on June 9, 2023, and died on the morning of May 1, 2026, at the age of 102.
+At the time, he was the oldest living bishop in the United States of America, and the second-oldest living bishop in the world.